hydraulic-institute/edb/source/01_pump-fundamentals/04_pump-principles.md

 ![](impeller-configs.png "")

-**Open impellers** are typically used on smaller pumps and are weaker than closed impellers because of the lack of reinforcement of shrouds.
+**Centrifugal open impellers** are typically used on smaller pumps, axial flow pumps, and for speciality applications such as non-clog pumps.
 They are typically cheaper to manufacture and easier to clean, but become inefficient as the pump wears. **Closed impellers** are more expensive to manufacture, more difficult to clean, and cannot pump as many types of fluids as open impellers, but they are stronger and experience a much lower decrease in efficiency over the life of the pump. **Semi-open impellers** share some of the advantages and disadvantages of each.
 The reason for loss of efficiency in an open or semi-open impeller is that the distance between the vanes and